DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2019-09-18-application-states.md

 These states correspond to the ‘Change status’ actions a user can make.

-This is a quick design to get the statuses in, there’s no reason the nice panel boxes can’t come back somehow.
+This is a quick design to get the statuses in, there’s no reason the nice panel boxes cannot come back somehow.

 ## Filters on a state